 I sunk the shovel into the earth again and again; I turned over the soil with fury; reconstructed broken pieces of the trellis I’d built for my cucumbers; fertilized the plants (in those days, I used manure and compost only) that seemed in dire need of food; dug my hands into the raspberry thicket to retrieve the small fruits that were at the height of their growing season.
 It had grown dark by then.
 I sat at the small bench in the corner of my garden, the imagined the wind traveling through my plants, the now corn stalks dramatically swaying in the cloudless evening sky.
 The Kale, growing sweeter by the day, glistening with light frost.
 In a month, the land would be barren, all plants removed per the SWGC’s official policy.
 But after the danger of the next frost was over, I’d be right back out there, armed with trays of seedings I’d grown inside (starting in January or February), ready for another long, hot, and immensely beneficial growing season.

 With the growth of urban gardening everywhere: from concrete, seemingly airless New York City to the slightly less dense neighboring (and largely harbor) cities of Boston, Philly, and Baltimore.
 And who could forget one of urban farming’s greatest successes and one of the US government’s most heartless actions: the construction and ultimate demolition of the coveted and beloved South Central Los Angeles Farm, which remains vacant and weed filled after five years.
 Those farmers and so many more are taking action in their communities by building new farms and seed bombs (made to toss in empty lots and still be able to flourish); establishing progressive agricultural programs (e.g., Green Guerillas) and forming urban farming collectives; and supporting locally owned and cherished plant shops (e.g., Sprout Home in Brooklyn).
-Audio Engineer and lover of the outdoors, Noel Benford, recently started a small farm underneath the stairs of his fire escape by installing an automatic drip irrigation system that works on a timer so the plants are properly feed three times daily while he’s not home.
 I transformed my own “backyard”—which was nothing more than a vacant plot filled with rubbish and was horribly overgrown—into a community gathering space with a garden path, brick patio for grilling, several garden boxes (and a plethora of potted plants, herbs, and flowers), and a long table set, propped up on unearthed, absolutely gorgeous vintage slate.

 Gardening has been my longest standing joyful memory, as my father is a Horticulturist who first taught me about growing your own food and flowers—who made clear the true beauty and importance of that.
 Working the ground also helped me in vast and meaningful ways: it got me through periods of intense isolation, and extremely profound boredom and loneliness, of deep and seemingly unremitting anxiety and major depressive episodes.
-But what is truly beyond compare is the natural joy of gardening with parents and other allies, and most especially my partner—the aforementioned Noel Benford—who is doubtlessly a natural green thumb and quite the researcher.
+But what is truly beyond compare is the natural joy of gardening with parents and other allies.
 Clearly, I’d recommend it personally as a means of staying healthy, and fortunately medical professionals appear to agree.

 So what are the positive emotional health implications of engaging in the pursuit of gardening, whether you live in town, city, or country?
 Well, take the notion set forth by the advancements of Horticultural Therapy (HT).
 According to the American Horticultural Therapy Association (AHTA), “Horticultural therapy (HT) is not only an emerging profession, it is a time-proven practice.
 The therapeutic benefits of peaceful garden environments have been understood since ancient times.
 In the 19th century, Dr. Benjamin Rush, a signer of the Declaration of Independence and considered to be the “Father of American Psychiatry,” reported that garden settings held curative effects for people with mental illness.”
 Further, the workers and doctors at AHTA discuss their ideas of what really lies within the secrets of the garden: the it can be incredibly empowering for those with behavioral health illnesses, and a restorative, useful distraction method if also engaging the DBT model of therapy, painting “therapeutic gardens that enable everyone to work, learn, and relax” before, during, and after gardening; and that true Horticultural therapists are skilled at creating garden spaces that accommodate people with a wide range of abilities.
 People with physical or mental disabilities benefit from gardening experience and programs, and they learn skills and gardening methods that allow for continued participation at home.”